fiduswriter/diffDOM/README.md

 #### Remote changes

 If you need to move diffs from one machine to another one, you will likely want to send the diffs through a websocket connection or as part of a form submit.
-In both cases you need to convert the diff to a json string.
+In both cases you need to convert the diff to a json `string`.

 To convert a diff to a json string which you can send over the network, do:
 ```js